 § 915.
 Changes in Contact Information of Owners, Diverters, or Agents.

-The owner of or applicant for a water right permit, license, or registration shall notify the board within 30 days of changes in contact information of the owner or agent by completing and electronically submitting the contact information update form available on the board's website.
+The owner of or applicant for a water right permit, license, or registration shall notify the board within 30 days of changes in contact information of the owner or agent by electronically submitting the contact information update on the board's online reporting platform.

-The completed contact information update form shall include the following information:
+The contact information update shall include the following information:

 The water right identification number(s) associated with the change of contact information;